ronilaukkarinen/mastodon-bird-ui/README.md

 ![mementomori social_notifications (3)](https://user-images.githubusercontent.com/1534150/223725571-b7f8ef41-212c-476c-9006-4e7cb2ddc062.png)

+### Features

+As this is CSS-only, they are not really "features" but more like aesthetic changes.

+- CSS variables for evertyhing
+- Threaded replies
+- Avatars on the left in feed view
+- Unified transparent backgrounds
+- Dark patterns for dropdowns and other pop overs like emoji picker
+- Tinted deep purple, subtle beautiness
+- Action bar in the bottom on mobile

 ### Goals

 - **CSS only.** This means some pseudos and modern CSS hacks.
 The intent is to have the code base as simple and extendable as possible.
 The styles should be easily modifiable.
 Ready-made code works when placed in _Custom CSS_ box in {yourinstance.social/mementomori.social/admin/settings/appearance}